 Curcumin is the compound in turmeric that gives the root its vibrant yellow color.
-It supports a healthy inflammation response, which is great news as you age because daily activities like exercise can cause baseline levels of inflammation.
-Although you could theoretically eat a ton of turmeric root to reap the benefits of curcumin, you might just be better off using a curcumin supplement to feel your best.
+It supports a healthy inflammation response, which is helpful as you age because daily activities like exercise can cause baseline levels of inflammation.
+Supplementation is an easy way to ensure you’re getting more bioavailable doses of curcumin, which is not easily to access from turmeric root.

 Apigenin is the same compound found in celery juice.
-In animal research, apigenin was found to improve digestion by helping move food through the gut.
-Yum.
+Apigenin has been found to help with digestive health by interacting positively with human gut microbiota.
 Apigenin also helps protect your cells and preserve brain structure and function.